SiD-array/StockView/DEPLOYMENT_GUIDE.md

 ## 📞 Support

 If you encounter issues:
-1. Check Railway/Vercel logs
+1. Check Render/Vercel logs
 2. Review this deployment guide
 3. Test locally first
 4. Check GitHub issues for similar problems
+5. Verify render.yaml configuration is correct

 ## 🎉 Success!

 Once deployed, you'll have:
-- ✅ Backend API running on Railway
+- ✅ Backend API running on Render
 - ✅ Frontend app running on Vercel
 - ✅ Advanced ML predictions working
 - ✅ Algorithm comparison features
 - ✅ Free hosting with good performance

+**Note**: Render's free tier services spin down after 15 minutes of inactivity.
+The first request after spin-down may take 30-50 seconds to respond while the service starts up.
+This is normal for free tier hosting.

 Your StockView application is now live and accessible worldwide! 🌍